twojstaryzdomu/dispmanx_vnc/README.md

 -----------
 The program supports reading all the settings from a configuration file.
 See the attached .conf.sample-file.
 The default name of the config file is the same as of the binary with the extension ".conf".
 The program will first look in the same folder as the binary is placed, if not found there it will try /etc/.
 The configuration file name and location may be specified with the --config-file command line parameter.
 Any command line arguments will override those of the config file.

+While the configuration file is read in by default when the program is started by the systemd service, two variables (port and inetd) are passed in as command line arguments and take precedence over configuration file values.
+In view of systemd's control of port assignment, the port value in the configuration file is irrelevant when systemd socket starts dispmanx-vnc.

 Screen resolution / Headless operation
 --------------------------------------